-The Sitka Local Foods Network meets from 6:30-8:30 p.m. on the second Wednesday of each month, with a 30-minute budget/finance meeting at 6 p.m., at the See House behind St. Peter’s By The Sea Episcopal Church.
+The Sitka Local Foods Network meets from 6-7:45 p.m. on the first or second Thursday of the month at the Sitka Public Library Gus Adams Meeting Room.
 Meeting times are subject to change, so watch the site for schedule updates.
 Meetings are open to the public, and new volunteers are welcome.
 We usually select new board members in December and elect officers in January.

-The 2017 Sitka Farmers Market will take place seven times this summer — from 10 a.m. to 1 p.m. on Saturdays, July 1, July 15, July 29, Aug.
-12, Aug.
-19, Sept.
-2, and Sept.
-9, at the Alaska Native Brotherhood Founders Hall (235 Katlian St.).
-This is our ninth season of Sitka Farmers Markets, which is a project that came out of the 2008 Sitka Health Summit.
-We are in the process of hiring a manager for the market (working on contract) for the summer, and once hired we will host a couple of meetings for potential vendors to learn more about the markets.
+The 2019 Sitka Farmers Market will take place seven times this summer — from 10 a.m. to 1 p.m. on several Saturdays TBA, at the Alaska Native Brotherhood Founders Hall (235 Katlian St.).
+This is our 12th season of Sitka Farmers Markets, which is a project that came out of the 2008 Sitka Health Summit.

 The St. Peter’s Fellowship Farm lead gardener is Laura Schmidt, and she can be reached at email@example.com.
 The St. Peter’s Fellowship Farm is located behind the St. Peter’s By The Sea Episcopal Church at 601 Lincoln St. (the brown church above Crescent Harbor).
 This communal garden is where we grow most of the produce sold at the Sitka Farmers Markets during the summer.
 St. Peter’s Fellowship Farm is recognized by the U.S. Department of Agriculture’s The People’s Garden program.
 The People’s Garden works across USDA and with partners to start and sustain school gardens, community gardens, urban farms, and small-scale agriculture projects in rural and urban areas with the mission of growing healthy food, people and communities.